MisterTJB/Udacity-Blog/README.md

 Signed in users can also 'Like' a post, which elevates the position of the post on the main page.

-### Create
+### Create A Post

-Any signed in user can create a post by clicking the 'New Post' link.
-This will direct them to a form for creating new posts.
+Any signed in user can create a post by clicking the 'New Post' link; this will direct them to a form for creating new posts.

 ![New post form](screenshots/new-post.png)